 - Avoid going too deep into your product roadmap, and keep it simple and easy to understand.
 Make sure you’re using no more than three to five features per goal

-- While you want stakeholders to support your idea, dare to say “No” to suggestions that might not work in your product or don’t add to your goal
+- You want stakeholders to support your idea.
+But also dare to say “No” to suggestions that might not work in your product or don’t add to your goal.

 - Keep reviewing and adjusting the product roadmap from time-to-time

 Frequently Asked Questions

 1. What Inputs should be used to create product roadmaps?

 - Your existing & potential customers, prospects, and competition

 - Your product strategy.
 It will give you a general direction

 - Technologies you currently use.
 They may need an upgrade over time